ni/nimi-python/docs/nidmm/functions.rst

     :param meas_complete_destination: Specifies the destination of the Measurement Complete signal.
 This signal is issued when the DMM completes a single measurement.
-The driver sets the  attribute to this
+The driver sets the :py:data:`nidmm.MEAS\_COMPLETE\_DEST` attribute to this value.
-        value.
 This signal is commonly referred to as Voltmeter Complete. .. note::   To determine which values are supported by each device, refer to the `LabWindows/CVI Trigger
         Routing <javascript:LaunchHelp('dmm.chm::/CVItrigger_routing.html')>`__
         section.
-    :type meas_complete_destination: enums.MeasurementCompleteDest
+    :type meas_complete_destination: :py:data:`nidmm.MeasurementCompleteDest`

 .. function:: configure_meas_complete_slope(meas_complete_slope)